 I can't wait to go to another one.
 I've been telling people about the experience ever since it happened.
 You are a wonderful friend and a gifted gifted healer. "

 ["This was a amazing experience.
 It caused me to think about how sound and sonic vibrations effect our lives.
 Especially as New Yorkers we are battered with sound all of the time.
 It surrounds us and compresses us degrading our health and life quality.
 My sound bath had such a positive effect."]

 About the Instructor:

 Kristen Huffman is a yoga instructor, dance fitness instructor, and sound bath provider known for her distinctively uplifting teaching style and use of movement as healing.
 With over ten years of experience teaching in both private and group settings, she is passionate about fostering safe and non-competitive environments for practices of all levels.
-She has worked with people of all shapes and sizes, from infants to the elderly, and regularly incorporates meditation, movement, and sound into all of her offerings.
+Whether working with infants or the elderly, those movement-savvy, or not-so-much, she regularly incorporates meditation, movement, and sound into her offerings.
 In addition to her classes in NYC, Kristen provides individual sound bath sessions, wellness workshops and retreats, and teacher trainings around the world.